metrumresearchgroup/bbr/README.md

 <!-- badges: end -->

-`bbr` helps manage the entire modeling workflow from within R. Users can submit models, consume outputs and diagnostics, and iterate on models.
+`bbr` helps manage the entire modeling workflow from within R. Users can submit models, inspect output and diagnostics, and iterate on models.
 Furthermore, workflow tools—such as simple tagging of models and model inheritance trees—make reproducibility and external review more streamlined.